pytchlang/pytch-tutorials/catch-apple/tutorial.md

 {{< commit clamp-bowl-at-right >}}

-Test this now — build the project, click green-flag, then check you can still move right, but only as far as the edge of the stage.
+Test this now — click the green flag, then check you can still move right, but only as far as the edge of the stage.

 **TODO: Explain - vs + diffs lines.**